Photo Breakdown - “The Staircase”

 A significant part of my selling process is telling the stories behind the moments.

-Perhaps I do this because I'm not a very good salesperson, but for me, THE MOMENTS are what the wedding is all about.
+Perhaps I do this because I’m not a very good salesperson, but for me, THE MOMENTS are what the wedding is all about, and they sell my work better than anything I can say.

-I don't think a bride is simply renting a photographer for her wedding day – she's employing the services of a visual scribe to preserve the essence of her wedding day in photos (now THAT’s romanticizing!)
+I don’t think a bride is simply renting a photographer for her wedding day – she’s hiring a visual scribe to preserve the essence of her wedding day in photos (now THAT’s romanticizing!)

 Unless you’re content with simply selling your services, take this opportunity as an artist or storyteller to SHOW your passion to your prospective bride through your work.